6point6/mail-spoofer/README.md

 Mail Spoofer uses these technologies — Caddy, GoPhish, Postfix, and Rspamd —including Cloudflare API integration to configure DNS records automatically.

-* For detailed help and how-to guides, check out the [Mail Spoofer Wiki](https://github.com/6point6/mail-spoofer/wiki).
 * For guidance on checking and fixing your domain, please read this article. **UPDATE**
+* For guidance on checking and fixing your domain, please read this article. **UPDATE**
+* Acess our [Mail Spoofer](https://github.com/6point6/mail-spoofer) tool and how-to guides on the [Mail Spoofer Wiki](https://github.com/6point6/mail-spoofer/wiki).
 * For help identifying vulnerable domains, check out our tool [DMARC Checker](https://github.com/6point6/dmarc_checker) and its [Wiki](https://github.com/6point6/dmarc_checker/wiki).

 ## How-to Run with Docker